When new users sign up, they’re not looking to “fill out a form”; they’re trying to get something done.

 While our SaaS product is customizable and can be used across all industries, we created personalized content for our ICPs from different sectors.
 We used this approach to show our customers how creatively they could use involve.me.

-One example is the Social Media Hashtag Generator template for marketing agencies:
+One example is the Social Media Hashtag Generator template for marketing agencies (It's a customizable template.
+Get it here):

 involve.me is a feature-rich and multi-industry product.
 The data from the onboarding survey, where customers share how they plan to use the product, helps our SaaS team prioritize which features to develop next.